AlcoholRehabHelp Logo

 Complications of Throwing Up Blood After Drinking

-Of course, throwing up can cause pain and discomfort.
-This is especially true when throwing up is accompanied by other unpleasant side effects of drinking too many alcoholic beverages.
+Throwing up can cause pain and discomfort.
+This is especially true when throwing up is accompanied by other side effects of excessive drinking.

 Other side effects of drinking alcohol in excess include:8